Donald Trump Claims He Would Have Received Nobel Peace Prize ‘If They Gave It Out Fairly’

 Japanese Prime Minister Shinzo Abe nominated Trump for the prize earlier this year, and South Korean President Moon Jae-in reportedly said in April that he was deserving of the recognition for his efforts on the peninsula.

-When asked if he thought if he deserved the prize, he said: “Everyone thinks so, but I would never say it.”
+When asked if he thought if he deserved the prize, he responded that “Everyone thinks so, but I would never say it.”

 Winners for the prize are expected to be announced in October.

 As The Inquisitr previously reported, Trump has been in the spotlight this week for a call that he had in July with the leader of Ukraine, during which he allegedly pressured President Volodymyr Zelensky to look into Joe Biden and his son’s dealings in the region.
-The president has denied doing anything wrong, but critics say that the conversation could amount to seeking help from a foreign power to interfere in an American election.
+The president has denied any wrongdoing, but critics say that the conversation could amount to seeking help from a foreign power to interfere in an American election.